openelb/openelb/doc/configure-ip-address-pools-using-eip.md

 * `disable`: Specifies whether the Eip object is disabled.
 The value can be:

   * `false`: Porter can assign IP addresses in the Eip object to new LoadBalancer services.
   * `true`: Porter stops assigning IP addresses in the Eip object to new LoadBalancer services.
-Existing services will not be affected.
+Existing services are not affected.

 `status`: Fields under `status` specify the status of the Eip object and are automatically configured.
 When creating an Eip object, you do not need to configure these fields.

-* `occupied`: Specifies whether IP addresses in the Eip object has been used up.
+* `occupied`: Specifies whether IP addresses in the Eip object have been used up.

 * `usage`: Specifies how many IP addresses in the Eip object have been assigned to services.
 * `used`: Specifies the used IP addresses and the services that use the IP addresses.
 The services are displayed in the `Namespace/Service name` format (for example, `default/test-svc`).